-Evaluation events, or “evaluation nights”, are a new activity for the PACN.
-They are an opportunity for members to present their images to other members of the club and receive constructive feedback about their images’ merits and shortcomings.
+Evaluation events, or “evaluation nights” provide an opportunity for members to present their images to other members of the club and receive constructive feedback about their images’ merits and shortcomings.

-Each member can submit one digital image per event.
+Each member can submit 2 digital images per event.
 The amount of time available for the meeting is divided by the number of images submitted so that each image receives the same amount of discussion / comment time.

 A moderator runs the show.
 He/she selects speakers from the floor and keeps track of the discussion time.
 At the end of the time slot the moderator asks for a vote to rate the image; just a show of hands.
 Is this image worthy of a “gold” rating?
 If 50 of the members vote as gold, this is recorded.
 If less than 50% vote gold, the moderator asks for a vote on a “silver” rating.
 If less than 50% vote for silver, the image remains unrated.
 A recorder notes the name of the image, the maker, and how it rated.